 Where Should I Put A Litter Box?

-One sometimes overlooked factor in a cat using the box is where the box is located.
+One sometimes overlooked factor in whether a cat is using the litter box is its location.
 While some cats are tolerant of less than ideal locations, placing a box in a good location is extremely important.
 Box placement is even more critical as your cat ages, if they are sick, or if they are under a lot of stress as they may not want to use a box that isn’t appealing to them under those circumstances.

 Let’s go over some things to think about when deciding where to set up your litter box.